notvincent8/Vincentvdt/README.md

 I like when things are fast, accessible, and fun to use.
 Code comes first.
 Design comes when it needs to.
 Still learning.
 Still messing around.

 ---

-## STACK

-- Next.js
-- React / TypeScript
-- TailwindCSS
-- Zustand
-- Framer Motion / GSAP
-- Three.js (Three Journey 👌)
-- i18n / SEO / Accessibility
-- Express / REST APIs
-- Stripe API
-- MongoDB / MySQL (basic use, enough to ship)

-## CURRENT FOCUS

-- Performant interfaces that feel alive
-- Story-driven UI
-- Clean, flexible architecture
-- Doing more with less

----

-## PERSONAL

-I lean into a slower rhythm, focused mornings, late-night deep work.
-Curious by nature, always exploring new ideas, tools, or paths.
-I balance structure with spontaneity.
-Tech is my craft, but I like when it feels like an adventure.

----